vitelabs/crypto-info/gateways/gateway-info-tutorial.en.md

 | mappedTokenId | necessary | unique key of the cross-chain coin, eg: 0x1b793E49237758dBD8b752AFC9Eb4b329d5Da016 | String |
 | url | necessary | apiUrl for your gateway | String |

-> Note: For more information about API specification for the field `url`, please refer to the tutorial here: [Gateway Profile Guideline](apiurl-tutorial.en.md)
+> Note: To learn more about the API specification for the field `url`, see this tutorial: [Gateway Profile Guideline](apiurl-tutorial.en.md)

 #### Keyword in the field  Map-Value above.